pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

 .. py:function:: reloadPlugins()

- .. warning:: :py:func:`reloadPlugins` triggers a python bug in Python 3.9.8, which causes the sim to crash.
-        The bug has been fixed in Python 3.9.9 and 3.10.

  This routine reloads **all** plugins.
 Once this routine is called and you return from the callback you were within (e.g. a menu select callback) you will receive your ``XPluginDisable`` and ``XPluginStop`` callbacks,